jayleicn/recurrent-transformer/README.md

 We give examples on how to perform training and inference with MART.

 0. Build Vocabulary

-You can skip this step if you downloaded our vocab files from the last section.
 ```
 bash scripts/build_vocab.sh DATASET_NAME
 ```